CliffracerMerchant/SoundAura/readme.md

   will also automatically unpause itself unless the user manually affected the playback state in the mean time.
-- No permissions required, except the read phone state permission for the optional auto-pause during calls when ignoring audio focus.
+- No permissions required, except the read phone state permission for the optional auto-pause during calls when 'play in background' is turned on.

 ## Screenshots